Serg-Belyaev/SP_BPMN/README.md

 Hello everyone!
-Here you can found simple Sharepoint site extended by some process management features.
+Here you can find simple Sharepoint site extended by some process management features.
 <h3>How to implement:</h3>

 <b>Option A</b>